 Writing your report promptly is very important.
 Generally, late reports suffer double jeopardy - in addition to deduction of late points, they are usually of lower quality than those turned in promptly.
 For maximum effectiveness your report should be done while the experiment is still fresh in your mind.
-In order to encourage you to write the report as soon as possible after doing the experiment, we require you to submit the report one week after finishing the experiment, BEFORE the next lab period starts.
+In order to encourage you to write the report as soon as possible after doing the experiment, we require you to submit the report one week after finishing the experiment.
 Late reports will be penalized ten points for each day they are late.